jonatasbaldin/jonatasbaldin.github.io/_posts/2016-09-27-new-experimental-setup.md

 Before I forget, now I'm a Python developer, so you may see some fine tuning for it.

-# I cant' drop vim, I just can't.
+# I can't drop vim, I just can't.
 ![neovim](/img/setup_neovim.png){: .center-image }

 Hey, I'm a developer now, let's see what these IDEs can give me.